LitheumOrg/RustEVMPlayground/README.md

 # litheum_wallet

-This repository serves as a template for Flutter projects calling into native Rust libraries via `flutter_rust_bridge`.
+This repository serves as a Mobile Wallet for Litheum Network.

 ## Getting Started